 Why Terminals Don't Know

 Ghostty is excellent.
 Fast, GPU-accelerated, beautiful.
 But it renders characters on a screen.
 That's what a terminal does.
-It doesn't know — can't know — that the characters scrolling past are an AI agent editing your authentication middleware.
+It doesn't know, and can't know, that the characters scrolling past are an AI agent editing your authentication middleware.

 tmux gives you panes.
 Split, resize, scroll.
 It's a spatial organizer for text streams.
 It doesn't know that one pane is stuck and another is waiting for input.
 It shows you the same green bar regardless.